 In honor of Clean Water Action's 50th birthday, we’re sharing our history and stories of the people who have helped us protect clean water along the way through #CleanWater50Stories.

 Meet Todd Speight!
 Todd brought a lot of great ideas and energy to Clean Water Action's canvass programs.
-He build one of our largest and most successful field operations in Austin TX.
+He built one of our largest and most successful field operations in Austin, TX.
 Todd is known for his vision and his ability to wordsmith great ideas into a few simple words.
 To this day, we use some of his metaphors and descriptors in our canvass training materials!
 Most importantly he brought a sense of mission, humility, and observational humor to the work.
 Learn more about Todd in this recent interview:

 I started working with Clean Water Action in 1997 – right out of college – as a field canvasser in Austin, Texas.
 I thought it would be a temporary gig – something cool to do until I found a “real job”.
 Well, I stayed for 11 years.
 I Canvass Directed in Austin and San Francisco, and crosstrained to just about every city where there was a Clean Water Action office.
 It was really only by accident that I ever left Clean Water.
 I was added to the Canvass Supervisor team to support the Working America project and, in 2008 when Working America went out on its own, it just made sense that I fold in with them.
 I spent the next 12 years with Working America including 8 years as the National Canvass Director, but I always thought of myself as a Clean Water person on a long crosstrain.